rose/vcs/README.md

 VCS saves and restores snapshots of the directory from which it's called.
 It's a toy system; don't use it for data you care about!

 The examples below assume you've made the vcs file executable and put it somewhere in your path.
-If you don't want to do that, you'll have to feed it to python directly, for example using `../python vcs foo` instead of `vcs foo` in the provided test directory.
+If you don't want to do that, you'll have to feed it to python directly, for example using `../vcs foo` instead of `vcs foo` in the provided test directory.

 `vcs help` will list the currently available commands.
 It's pretty self-explanatory if you've used git before.